ankitects/anki-manual/browsing.md

 the editor will be temporarily hidden.
 Various operations (such as changing the deck) can operate on multiple cards at once.

-The background colour will change depending on the card.
+The background color will change depending on the card.
 Marked cards are a shade of purple.
 Suspended cards are a shade of yellow.
 For more information about marked and suspended cards, please see [editing and more](studying.md#editing-and-more).